Nassau Street, Dublin: History and naming

 The site of the well is in the grounds of Trinity College, near the Nassau Street exit.
 Folklore connects the well with Saint Patrick, who (legend states) struck the ground with his staff and brought forth water bubbling to the surface.
 The well can still be visited by arrangement with the Provost's Office of Trinity College.

 Two separate visits to the street by United States President Bill Clinton have made headlines.
 In December 2000, the outgoing US First Family visited the Blarney Woollen Mills store.
-In March 2017, ex-President Clinton made an unannounced stop to the Kilkenny Store.
+In March 2017, ex-President Clinton made an unannounced stop at the Kilkenny Store.

 Redevelopment

 From the 1960s onwards many of the Georgian and Victorian buildings on the street were demolished in favour of modern retail and office units.
 One such development was on the corner of Nassau Street and Dawson Street by the Norwich Union Group.
 A collection of 15 Georgian and Victorian buildings were demolished, including the original Elverys Sports corner store and the 1870 McCurdy's Law Club.
-The new 5-storey t-shaped office block with street level retail units was designed by Lardner and Partners.
+The new 5-storey t-shaped office block with street-level retail units was designed by Lardner and Partners.
 The new building, completed in 1967 was called Nassau House.
 Permission was granted to demolish this block in 2016, and the construction of a replacement mixed-use development is due for completion in 2022.
-In the 1970s, a 2.5 acre site facing onto the street was redeveloped as the Setanta Centre.
+In the 1970s, a 2.5-acre site facing onto the street was redeveloped as the Setanta Centre.